sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 link = "https://www.linkedin.com/in/liuhenry4428/"
 +++

-# Record Types!
 The goal was to design and implement record types (aka structs).
 We decided on immutable record types using a nominal type system.
-We initially planned to implement record type declaration, record type instantiation, and record type accessing, but later decided to additionally implement _with statements_ to improve usability.
+We initially planned to implement record type declaration (that are named), record type instantiation, and record type accessing, but later decided to additionally implement _with statements_ to improve usability.
+The following code will be provided in human-readable bril, though we do update the `bril2json` tool to allow translations into the canonical json form.

 ### To declare a record type
     type <record type name>  =
         {<field1 name> : <field1 type> ; <field2 name> : <field2 type> ; … };

 Where
-`type` is a new keyword
+`type` is a new keyword,
-`<record type name>` is an identifier
+`<record type name>` is an identifier ,
-`<field# name>` is an identifier
+`<field# name>` is an identifier, and
-`<field# type>` is a primitive type or previously declared record type
+`<field# type>` is a type name, which may be either a primitive type or a previously declared record type.

 We decided on this format to mirror OCaml [record type declarations](https://v1.realworldocaml.org/v1/en/html/records.html).
-However, unlike OCaml, we disallow recursive record types (i.e. a record type that may contain itself) as we do not have a notion of Null in Bril.
-We need a notion of Null because a recursive record field must eventually be Null as it cannot be cyclic (as there are not pointers in Bril either), and so it is important to be able to check whether such a field is Null before accessing it.
+However, unlike OCaml, we disallow recursive record types (i.e. a record type that may contain itself) as that would require complicated recursive types as well as a notion of nullable references, which are outside of the scope of this project.

-Also unlike OCaml, we decided to use nominal record types instead of structural ones because we thought it was clearer and adhered well to the existing precedents in Bril where everything is clearly typed.

 ### Nominal vs Structural Typing
 One of the main design decisions was whether we wanted to use nominal or structural typing to typecheck records.